 They are taken by garbage trucks either to be burned in incinerators (a giant furnace) or to be buried in landfills (a large, outdoor area for waste disposal).

-Unless proper methods are used, toxic (harmful) chemicals called dioxins can be released into the air that we breathe when garbage is burned.
+Unless proper methods are used, toxic (harmful) chemicals called dioxins can be released into the air that we breathe (draw air into/ expel out air) when garbage is burned.
 This has become a serious problem in recent years.